Healthcare Compliance LMS: What Operators Actually Need for Survey-Ready Training

 How is a healthcare compliance LMS different from a generic corporate LMS like Cornerstone or Workday Learning?

-Generic LMSs are excellent at delivering content and tracking SCORM completions.
-They do not map courses to TJC, CARF, AAAHC, or DNV standards.
-They do not feed credentialing files or trigger corrective action plans on failed competencies.
+Generic LMSs deliver content and track SCORM completions.
+They do not map courses to TJC, CARF, AAAHC, or DNV standards, feed credentialing files, or trigger corrective action plans on failed competencies.
 They do not produce a surveyor-facing report keyed to a chapter and EP.
 A healthcare compliance LMS is built around accreditation evidence, not seat time.

 Does an LMS satisfy the OIG’s ‘effective training and education’ element of a compliance program?

 An LMS is part of the answer, not the whole answer.
-The 2023 General Compliance Program Guidance expects you to assess training needs, deliver training, and evaluate effectiveness.
+The 2023 General Compliance Program Guidance, published by OIG on November 6, 2023, expects you to assess training needs, deliver training, and evaluate effectiveness.
 Delivery and completion tracking are the easy part.
-The OIG also expects documented assessment of effectiveness, which means competency testing, retraining triggers from incident data, and board-level reporting.
+OIG also expects documented assessment of effectiveness, which means competency testing, retraining triggers from incident data, and board-level reporting.
 A healthcare compliance LMS that connects to incidents and CAPAs gives you that loop.

 Can a healthcare compliance LMS handle DEA MATE Act 8-hour training documentation?

 Yes, and it should.
-Beginning June 27, 2023, DEA-registered practitioners must attest to completing a total of at least 8 hours of training on opioid or other substance use disorders at their next registration or renewal.
-Your LMS should store the certificate, the date, the accredited provider, and the attestation, and surface it next to the provider’s DEA registration in the credentialing file.
-That way the documentation is ready when state boards, payers, or surveyors ask.
+Per SAMHSA, beginning June 27, 2023, practitioners applying for a new or renewed DEA registration must attest to having completed a total of at least 8 hours of training on opioid or other substance use disorders, as well as the safe pharmacological management of dental pain.
+Your LMS should store the certificate, the date, the accredited provider, and the attestation, and surface it next to the provider’s DEA registration in the credentialing file so the documentation is ready when state boards, payers, or surveyors ask.